Back to The Signal

 What free trial abuse actually looks like

 Each pattern has different cost.
 Repeat signups cost you deliverability.
 Automated abuse costs you infrastructure.
 Competitor reconnaissance costs you strategy.
-The mitigations overlap heavily, which is good — a well-tuned signup verifier catches most of them at once.
+Infrastructure mining costs you AWS-bill heart attacks.

 Start by measuring the leak

-- Trial-to-paid conversion by signup source.
+• Trial-to-paid conversion by signup source.
 Segment by email provider, country, and referral source.
-Abuse clusters show up here immediately — Gmail trials from Tier 3 countries often convert at 0.1%, legitimate corporate emails at 8%+.
+Abuse clusters show up immediately — Gmail trials from Tier 3 countries often convert at 0.1%, legitimate corporate emails at 8%+.

-- Repeat-identity concentration.
-Group trial accounts by IP address, browser fingerprint, and payment instrument (if any).
-A healthy SaaS sees maybe 5% of IPs create more than one trial.
+• Repeat-identity concentration.
+Group trial accounts by IP, browser fingerprint, and payment instrument (if any).
+A healthy SaaS sees maybe 5% of IPs creating more than one trial.
 Abused SaaS sees 30–40%.

 Layer 1: Block disposable and role-based emails

 Maintaining the disposable list yourself is a losing battle; new domains spawn daily.
-Use a verification API that keeps this list current.
+Either use a verification API that keeps this list current, or pull from a public daily-updated source.

 Layer 2: Collapse Gmail aliases

-Gmail (and Google Workspace) treat rohit+trial1@gmail.com and rohit+trial2@gmail.com as delivering to the same inbox.
-They also ignore dots before the @ — r.o.h.it@gmail.com and rohit@gmail.com are the same account.
+Gmail treats rohit+trial1@gmail.com and rohit+trial2@gmail.com as the same inbox.
+It also ignores dots — r.o.h.it@gmail.com and rohit@gmail.com deliver to the same address.
+Without normalization, the same person can spin up unlimited "unique" accounts.

 Normalize Gmail addresses on signup before checking uniqueness: